jedwards222/vpn/README.md

 ### Overview

 We have implemented a VPN server and clients in Python.
-The server will run on a specified port on `flume.cs.dartmouth.edu`.
+The server will run on `wolfe.cloudapp.net` port 5000.
 Clients may then connect to the server via a tunnel interface and join a network with other clients to that server.

 We also some additional functions for our VPN for extra credit.
 They are listed at the end of the README.